 Manoff’s compositions include music for the Oscar-winning documentary Down and Out in the USA and Honor is so Sublime Perfection, performed at Tanglewood.
 He is currentlly working on an opera, The Trials of Katherina.

-Manoff’s current projects include The Music Kit 5th Edition,The Harmony Kit, Music : A Living Language, second edition for the web, The Trials of Katherina Kepler. an opera, and Chase the White Horse, a political history and memoir about his family and also his time in the civil rights movement.
+Manoff’s current projects include The Music Kit 5th Edition,The Harmony Kit, Music : A Living Language, seond edition for the web, The Trials of Katherina Kepler. an opera, and Chase the White Horse, a political history and memoir about his family and also his time in the civil rights movement.
+He has his own recording studio and production company.